Connect with us

 Defining the Product/Market Fit

-Product/Market fit is a term describing the point in time when there’s a wide acceptance for a new product/service in the market.
+Product/Market fit is a term describing the time when there’s a broad acceptance for a new product/service in the market.
 In the last couple of years, most startup communities have accepted the lean startup method as presented by individuals like Steve Blank and Eric Ries.

-Especially if your product/app/service doesn’t properly meet the target market’s wants and needs.
+Especially if your product/app/service doesn’t meet the target market’s wants and needs properly.

-Depending on the feedback, you’ll be able to tweak the product in the right way.
+Depending on the feedback, you’ll be able to tweak the product correctly.
 Even revamp the whole ordeal.
 All to meet the needs of the first market segment you’ve targeted.

-After you got the adequate volume of real users — for instance, those who’ve bought the app and use it daily — you’ll have enough arguments to confirm that there’s a demand in the target market for what you’ve developed.
+After you get an adequate volume of real users — for instance, those who’ve bought the app and use it daily — you’ll have enough arguments to confirm that there’s a demand in the target market for what you’ve developed.

-In other words, you actually solve a real issue for a particular segment of the population.
-This part is significant in having proved objective demand, rather than soft-selling to family and friends.
+In other words, you solve a real issue for a particular population segment.
+This part is significant in having proven objective demand rather than soft-selling to family and friends.

 Calculating the Product/Market Fit